Wills are for

 Complete the process for $99, then pay $29 a year to keep it safe & secure.

 Finally, Wills for Millenials

 Make sure your stuff goes to someone you actually like.

 Secured online & encrypted

-We use blockchain-inspired tec.
+We use blockchain-inspired tech.
 What does that mean?
 Ask our tech heads..
-Just know it’s safe AF.
+Just know it’s safe as houses!

-The joy of having a Will now, at your age, is that you know who gets your stuff, just in case sh!t goes wrong.
+The joy of having a Will, no matter what your age, is that you know who gets your stuff, just in case anything goes wrong.

 - 4 step process